-The pupil data that we lawfully share with the DfE through data collections:
+The pupil data that we lawfully share with the Department for Education (DfE) through data collections:

-- underpins school funding, which is calculated based upon the numbers of children and their characteristics in each school. - informs 'short term' education policy monitoring and school accountability and intervention (for example, school GCSE results or Pupil Progress measures).
+• underpins school funding, which is calculated based upon the numbers of children and their characteristics in each school.

-• supports 'longer term' research and monitoring of educational policy (for example how certain subject choices go on to affect education or earnings beyond school)
+- informs 'short term' education policy monitoring and school accountability and intervention (for example, school GCSE results or Pupil Progress measures). - supports 'longer term' research and monitoring of educational policy (for example how certain subject choices go on to affect education or earnings beyond school)